HomeLatest NewsGovernanceGujarat CM Vijay Rupani launches Rs 417 crore drinking water project for Vadodara

 He also said the state government has launched a project on October 2 to connect all schools and anganwadis with tap water in 100 days as part of Prime Minister’s Nal Se Jal.
 About one lakh homes are connected by tap water in the state every month.

 Rupani also informed that Prime Minister will lay stone of a desalination plant at Mandvi in Kutch on December 15 to meet demand for the district.
-The state government is relentlessly working to meet people’s aspirations and expectations for ease of doing business and ease of living, implementing Seva Setu, fighting Covid-19.
+The state government is relentlessly working to meet people’s aspirations and expectations for ease of doing and ease of living, implementing Seva Setu, fighting -19.

 Gujarat Vidhan Sabha Speaker Rajendrabhai Trivedi, Water Supply Minister Kunwarji Bavaliya and Water Supply Board Secretary Dhananjay Dwivedi and Collector Shalini Agrawal also spoke on the occasion.